GayanM/android-idp-sdk/README.md

 2. Put target <xxxx>.jar file into your client application build path

 3. Put follwing code segments inside your client application (You can find this from samples provided in samples directory)

+		Sample code segment You need to you need to put inside client applications